 The content listed below is non-accessible for the following reasons.

 Non-compliance with the accessibility regulations

 There’s no way to skip the repeated content in the page header on the Tutorial landing page.
 This fails WCAG 2.1 success criterion 2.4.1.
-We aim to fix this by the end of Spring 2021.
+We aim to address this in 2022.

 The Editor's highlights slideshow on the home page can be difficult to navigate via the keyboard when using the Firefox browser.
 This fails WCAG 2.1 success criterion 2.1.1.
-We aim to fix this by the end of Spring 2021.
+We aim to address this in 2022.

 Preparation of this accessibility statement

 The website and tutorial were last tested on 17/12/2020.
-The test was carried out internally by Macmillan International Higher Education.
+The test was carried out internally by Cite them right staff.